Acuña becomes first 40-70 player, Albies lifts Braves over Cubs 6-5 in 10 innings

 TRAINER’S ROOM

-Cubs: 1B Candelario returned to the lineup after being activated from the injured list before the game.
+Cubs: 1B Candelario (back) returned to the lineup after being activated from the injured list before the game.
 He played for the first time since Sept.
-10, having been sidelined by a back issue.
-IF Jared Young was optioned to the Arizona Complex League.
+10.

 Braves: LH Max Fried is on schedule in dealing with a recurring blister that sent him to the 15-day injured list.
 The team hopes Fried will be able to rejoin the roster for the NL Division Series, which begins Oct.
 7. “It’s healing,” Snitker said.
 “He’s got tape on it, he’s throwing.
 It’s progressing.
 He’s right where they thought he would be.”